 Trustee’s sale

 The trustee’s sale is a public auction.
 In addition to the written notice you receive about the auction, these sales are often advertised locally.
-On the day of the foreclosure auction, the property will be awarded to the highest bidder.
+On the day of the foreclosure auction, the property will be sold to the highest bidder.

 Redemption period